Processing Tools

 Pre-processing Pipeline

-Processing of the raw uv data, which consists of calibration and imaging steps, is handled offline via a series of automated pipelines (as detailed here).
+Processing of the raw uv data, which consists of calibration and imaging steps, is handled offline via a series of automated pipelines.

 The first standard data processing step performed by ASTRON is described below and is called the Pre-processing Pipeline: